reactjs/react.dev/beta/src/content/community/team.md

 <Intro>

-React development is led by a dedicated team working full time at Meta.
+React development is led by a dedicated team working full-time at Meta.
 It also receives contributions from people all over the world.

 </Intro>